sendgrid/docs/content/docs/ui/managing-contacts/segmenting-your-contacts.md

   </tr>
 </table>

 \* Single Send Activity and Automation Activity fields have their own Single Send and Automation types.
-The operators available for a Single Send or Automation ("was sent," "has clicked", and "has opened") behave like [Email Activity fields](#email-activity-fields), but they are scoped to engagement on Single Sends or Automations.
+The operators available for a Single Send or Automation are "was sent," "has clicked," and "has opened."
+After selecting one of these operators, you'll choose whether the operator applies to any Single Send or Automation or to a specific Single Send or Automation.
+You will then define the time period in which the engagement occurred.

 ### Operators available for Contact Profile and Custom Fields